-On August 14, 2002, through its California subsidiary, the Company entered into a patent royalty agreement with a director of the Company, whereby he would receive royalty payments in exchange for assignment of his patent rights to the Company.
-The royalty is 5% of gross receipts from products using this invention in excess of \$500,000 annually.
-There were no royalty expenses during the three months ended December 31, 2020 and 2019.
+In August 2002, through its California subsidiary, the Company entered into a patent royalty agreement with a director of the Company, whereby he would receive royalty payments in exchange for assignment of his patent rights to the Company.
+The royalty is 5% of gross receipts in excess of \$500,000 annually from legacy products using this invention.
+There were no royalty expenses during the three and six months ended March 31, 2021 and 2020.